 - It is important to keep the affected eye clean.
 Warm water and tear-free baby shampoo are usually recommended for this purpose.
 Doctors might also recommend saline solution to break down bacterial membranes and promote drainage.

 - Pain medicine.
 Styes can cause significant pain.
 An over-the-counter pain medication may be recommended to reduce discomfort.
 Doctors may suggest acetaminophen or ibuprofen.

 Before using any home treatment, it is important to consult a doctor.
 They can advise on how to properly use these methods.
 They will also accurately diagnose a stye and instruct on the best treatments for the particular situation.

 Many people respond to home treatments and do not require further care.
+It is possible, even with home treatment, to get rid of a stye overnight or within 1 to 2 days.
 However, if after 48 hours of home treatments, the stye does not respond, medical treatments may be considered, according to the Cleveland Clinic.

 - Antibiotics: These are usually either an eye drop or an ointment.
 The eye drops are applied directly to the eye, and the ointment is applied directly to the affected area.

 There are cases where an oral antibiotic might be considered:

 - The infection has spread to other areas of the eye.

 - The doctor had to surgically drain an internal stye.